shanep-web/shanep-web.github.io/_docs/coding-standards.md

 ## Overview

 This document applies to all coding labs turned in during the semester.
 You are expected to follow these standards for all the code that you submit.

-## Compiling and running code
+## Compiling and Running Code

-Unless otherwise stated all code must compile and run on the department's computers in the [Kount Computer Lab (CCP241)](https://cs481.boisestate.edu/ccp-tour/index.html).
+Unless otherwise stated, all code must compile and run on the department's computers in the [Kount Computer Lab (CCP241)](https://cs481.boisestate.edu/ccp-tour/index.html).
 It doesn't matter if your code compiles on your machine, it must compile on the computers provided in CCP241.
-If your program fails to compile it will be awarded 0 points.
+If your program fails to compile, it will be awarded 0 points.
 Absolutely no partial credit will be given if your program does not compile.

-You can access the lab computers remotely via ssh or you can go to the lab and use a work station directly.
+You can access the lab computers remotely via ssh or you can go to the lab and use a workstation directly.

 ## Spelling and Grammar